Elvis Andrus Player Props: White Sox vs. Giants

 |Games w/1+ RBI

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in the big leagues.
+- The pitching staff for the Giants has a collective 9.2 K/9, the seventh-best in the league.

-- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.
+- The Giants have the 17th-ranked team ERA among all league pitching staffs (4.71).

-- Giants pitchers combined to surrender 132 home runs (0.8 per game), the first-fewest in baseball.
+- Giants pitchers combine to allow eight total home runs at a rate of 1.6 per game (to rank 17th in the league).

-- The Giants will look to Webb (0-1) in his second start of the season.
+- Wood will start for the Giants, his first of the season.

-- The righty last appeared on Thursday against the New York Yankees, when he tossed six innings, allowing four earned runs while giving up four hits.
+- The 32-year-old lefty last appeared Wednesday, Aug.
+31 against the San Diego Padres, when he started and went 4 2/3 innings.

 © 2023 Data Skrive.
 All rights reserved.